-Conventional finite element (FE) methods can solve this elliptic interface problem satisfactorily provided that solution meshes are shaped to fit the material interface \cite{1998ChenZou}; otherwise the accuracy of the solution is uncertain \cite{1970Babuska}. \emph{Immersed finite element} (IFE) methods \cite{2010ChouKwakWee, 2007GongLiLi, 2015GuzmanSanchezSarkis, 2008HeLinLin, 2014JiChenLi, 2004LiLinLinRogers, 2003LiLinWu, 2015LinLinZhang, 2013LinSheenZhang, 2015LinYangZhang1, 2012LinZhang, 2010VallaghePapadopoulo}, on the other hand, do not require meshes to fit the interface.
+Conventional finite element methods (FEM) can solve this elliptic interface problem satisfactorily provided that solution meshes are shaped to fit the material interface \cite{1998ChenZou}; otherwise the accuracy of the solution is uncertain \cite{1970Babuska}. \emph{Immersed finite element} (IFE) methods \cite{2017CaoZhangZhang, 2010ChouKwakWee, 2007GongLiLi, 2017GuzmanSanchezSarkis, 2014JiChenLi, 2004LiLinLinRogers, 2003LiLinWu,2013LinSheenZhang, 2015LinYangZhang1, 2010VallaghePapadopoulo}, on the other hand, do not require meshes to fit the interface.
 Hence, if desired, Cartesian meshes can be used to solve interface problems which is advantageous in many simulations.
 For example, in particle-in-cell methods for plasma particle simulations \cite{2005KafafyLinLinWang, 2007KafafyWang}, it is preferable to solve the governing electric potential interface problem on Cartesian meshes for efficient particle tracking.
 Also, IFE methods, in either a standard fully discrete or a semi discrete (the method of lines) formulation, can be used to solve time dependent problems with moving interfaces \cite{2013HeLinLinZhang, 2013LinLinZhang1} on a fixed Cartesian mesh throughout the whole simulation.

-The fundamental idea of IFE methods (see e.g. \cite{2008HeLinLin, 2003LiLinWu}), is to locally modify finite element functions on interface elements so that the interface jump conditions \eqref{eq: elliptic jump} and \eqref{eq: elliptic flux jump} are locally preserved in a certain sense.
-For elliptic interface problems, most of IFE methods in the literatures are adapted from the standard Lagrange type conforming FE spaces whose degrees of freedom are determined by nodal values in a mesh.
+The basic idea of IFE methods is to locally modify finite element functions on interface elements to fit the interface jump conditions \eqref{eq: elliptic jump} and \eqref{eq: elliptic flux jump}.
+For elliptic interface problems, most IFE methods in the literature are modified from the Lagrange type conforming finite element spaces, whose degrees of freedom are determined by nodal values at the mesh points.
 However, IFE spaces originated from these conforming FE spaces are usually nonconforming because IFE functions are discontinuous across interface edges.
 This discontinuity can be harmfully large for certain configuration of interface location and diffusion coefficient.
 Consequently, the IFE solution is often less accurate around the interface than the rest of solution domain.
-Our recent numerical experiments reported in \cite{2015LinLinZhang, 2013ZhangTHESIS} also indicate that the convergence rates of these conforming type IFE functions used in Galerkin formulation can deteriorate as the mesh size becomes very small.
+Our recent study in \cite{2015LinLinZhang, 2013ZhangTHESIS} indicates that the convergence rates of these conforming type IFE functions used in the Galerkin formulation can deteriorate as the mesh size gets small.